matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 This type is only an idea yet and should be defined more clearly.

-May be the topic of another MSC.
+Maybe the topic of another MSC.

 ```
 m.social.event